savaslabs/sumac/README.md

 Fill in your credentials for Harvest and Redmine.
 The user account should have admin privileges to both systems.

+### Redmine configuration

+Sumac will look for a custom redmine project field called `Harvest Project ID`, and use the values of that field to populate the mapping between Redmine projects and Harvest projects.
+You'll need to create this field if it doesn't exist, and also populate it for each project which you want to sync properly.

 ### Sync settings

 There are two major sections, `users` and `projects`.